adriancmiranda/pirate-history/README.md

 ## 🏴 Thanks to

-- [BrowserStack](https://www.browserstack.com) for having a list of devices in order to provide us with maximum coverage to the real browsers.
+- [BrowserStack](https://www.browserstack.com) for having a list of devices in order to provide us a maximum coverage to the real browsers.

 <!-- prerequisites -->